Ggum-dong-san Dongsim shopping center, where you can travel to Korea’s past

 Vintage Korean spinning tops and Ttakji

-Ggum-dong-san Dongsim Shopping Center: Essential Information
+Information for Ggum-dong-san Dongsim Shopping Center

 While the main street of the Dongdaemun Toy Market is full of the latest dolls and trendy toys, Ggum-dong-san Dongsim Shopping Center is a quiet sanctuary for those looking for the real “scent of memories.”
 The [official Visit Seoul website] also introduces this street as a major shopping district for stationery and toys, proving its long-standing reputation.
 Here is everything you need to know to find this hidden time machine: